dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 -----------------------------------------------------------

 Each use case group runs within a Conda environment.
-Since dependencies and use case groups change over time, the environment need to be created for each METplus Coordinated vX.Y release.
+Since dependencies and use case groups change over time, the environment needs to be created for each METplus Coordinated vX.Y release.
 This workflow can be manually triggered to create these Conda environments and push the resulting images to DockerHub.